Communicating with Anecdotes: Communication with Commitment

-Why does bias help?
+Why does bias help in this example?
 Recall that there is intrinsic error in the sender's posterior mean.
 This variance is unavoidable.
-But it can introduce correlation with particular samples.
-This correlation can be used to help minimize variance between the posterior mean and the signal passed to the receiver.
+But it can introduce correlation with particular anecdotes.
+This correlation can be used to help minimize the variance between the posterior mean and the anecdote passed to the receiver.
 This is why, for the uniform case, it is helpful to bias toward more extreme signals: even though they are not more informative than the moderate signals when it comes to the true state of the world, they are more informative with respect to the sender's posterior mean.
-The interplay between these two sources of errors therefore introduces incentive for the sender to systematically bias their communication.
+The interplay between these two sources of errors therefore introduces an incentive for the sender to systematically bias their communication.